danielenricocahall/Connected-Components-Labeling/README.md

  text.
 To ensure contiguous labels in the union-find implementation, there is one additional post-processing step.

  Some example outputs can be seen below.

+ Note: I believe there are a few bugs in these implementations which need to be addressed - will need to revisit.

 ## Results ##